sawastacks/ci4-slugify/README.md

 ```

-### Updating row
+### Updating record
-when you are not inserting new record, but you're updating any selected record, you'll need to add extra function on chain `sid()`.
+when you are not inserting new record, but you're updating any existing record, you'll need to add an extra function on chain which is  `sid()`.
+Below is an example of how you can generate new slug of selected record.
 ```php
 <?php